Samuel-Aborah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that changes owner and the group owner for all filea and directories in the current working directory

 Task 16.
 Symbolic links.
-A script that changes the owner and group owner of '_hello)
+A script that changes the owner and group owner of '_hello'

+Task 17.
+If only (102-if only)
+A script that changes the owner of 'hello' to 'betty' only if it is owned by 'guillaume'